Let me guess…

 How to Overcome Writer’s Block

-Here are 27 refreshingly original ways to get over writer’s block (plus 3 bonus tips provided by our editor).
+Here are 27 refreshingly original ways for overcoming writer’s block (plus 3 bonus tips provided by our editor).

 Let’s dive in: